 WORDS FROM THE EDITING SUITE….

-Hello, and welcome to this, the 98th edition of TWR… the magic 100 beckons eh?
-Anyway, on with the news….
+Hello, and welcome to the 99th edition of TWR… one more to go and we reach the magic 100 folks, who would have thought it eh?
+Anyway, more of that later on with the news…

 WORDS FROM THE ENGINE ROOM

 Click here for the full press release (PDF)

 For more info and pre-ordering, please visit Wymer Publishing.

 DON'T FORGET THAT STEVE HACKETT'S OFFICIAL WEBSITE IS NOW AT WWW.HACKETTSONGS.COM.

 Genesis Revisited, the latest book from TWR editor Alan Hewitt is now available